What Type of Car Parts are Used by Insurance Companies in Auto Claims?

 OEM Parts, After Market Parts, and Used Parts

 If you are in a wreck, you’re probably thinking more about the speed of repair than the parts the shop will use to fix your vehicle.
 But it’s a good idea to know the basics.
 Body shops have lots of different types of parts available to repair your damaged car, but there are three main types that they’ll choose from original equipment from the manufacturer, aftermarket parts, and used parts.
-What kinds of car parts are primarily paid for by insurance companies?
-The answer to the question can vary depending on which insurance company you are insured by, what type of coverage you’ve purchased, and how your policy is set up.

-Original Equipment Manufacturer (OEM) parts are exactly what they sound like: they are original pieces of equipment made by your car's manufacturer.
+Original Equipment Manufacturer (OEM) parts are exactly what they sound like: They are original pieces of equipment made by your car's manufacturer.
 OEM parts are brand-new, never used before parts which go directly to your vehicle.
 They are often more expensive than other options and can sometimes take longer to get ahold of because they must be ordered from a single manufacturer; lots of body shops do not keep tons of OEM parts on hand and will have to order the parts before making repairs.

 What the Body Shop Thinks About OEM Parts